karenworld/AllAboutHashing/README.md

 JVM Heap Space: In Java, the JVM has a heap space that is allocated for your application.
 The size of this heap is also a limiting factor.
 You can configure the heap size using JVM options (-Xms for initial heap size and -Xmx for maximum heap size).
 If the HashMap grows too large and the heap space is exhausted, the JVM will throw an OutOfMemoryError.

+Memory Estimation: Engineers estimate the memory usage of the data structures they plan to use, such as hash tables.
+This involves understanding the typical size of objects, the number of objects, and the overhead of the data structure itself.
+Profiling and Monitoring: Engineers use tools like profilers and memory analyzers during development to monitor the actual memory usage and adjust accordingly.
+They might run tests with different loads to see how the system behaves under stress.
+Load Factor and Capacity Tuning: Engineers decide on initial capacities and load factors for hash tables based on their understanding of expected data sizes and access patterns.
+These decisions are often revisited during testing and profiling.
+Scalability Considerations: If the application is expected to handle large amounts of data or a high number of users, engineers might consider distributed caching or sharding data across multiple servers to avoid overloading a single machine's memory.

 Resources used to learn about this topic:
 Visit the Repository: Go to the GitHub mirror and navigate to src/java.base/share/classes/java/util/HashMap.java.